 The first versions of the Locality Plans are published below and an Oxfordshire wide summary of the Locality Plans is being prepared and will be available here soon.

-A summary, easy-to-read version of each individual Locality Plan will be made available in early February.
+A summary, plan-on-a-page version of each individual Locality Plan is also available below.

 North (Banbury, Chipping Norton, Bloxham and surrounding villages)